Companion Volunteer

 Volunteer Bob and his companion enjoying classic cars!

 Many people thank veterans for their service.
-Serving in Legacy Corps is “walking the talk” and veterans truly appreciate the sincere “thank you for your service” commitment.
+Serving is “walking the talk” and veterans truly appreciate the sincere “thank you for your service” commitment.

 –Barry, Companion Volunteer